 Studio Clip with Spigot and 1/4” Screw and Rubber Protector Cover (from Amazon)

-Manfrotto Neotec Monopod with safety lock (Model 685B) Click here for details
+- Manfrotto Neotec Monopod with safety lock (Model 685B>

-There are other bags as well, too many to mention!
+- Many other bags too, too many to mention!

 Other miscellaneous items: